planeddd/Pocketmine-Hack/README.md

 > On Windows?
 Double click on "install", and after execute Pocketmine-Hack.py.

-> On Linux and Termux (Android)? 'cd (path of the file)' , 'pip install -r requirements.txt' and 'python Pocketmine-Hack.py'.
+> On Linux and Termux (Android)? 'pkg install python', 'cd (path of the file)' , 'pip install -r requirements.txt' and 'python Pocketmine-Hack.py'.